Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 * **Management Credentials:** The entire infrastructure deployed on the cloud is managed, even down to the network and server level, using API calls and perhaps web interfaces.
 Administrator tools typically keep these credentials in memory as environment variables or the registry, making them accessible even without administrative control over the cloud admin's workstation.
 Also, most clouds don't provide an audit log of these commands.
 Many organizations fail to compartmentalize the rights of cloud administrators, leaving their entire infrastructure open to a single compromised system.
 * **Software Defined Security:** With only 20 lines of code you can connect to your cloud over one API, your configuration management tool with another, and your security tool with a third.
 You can instantly assess the configuration and security of every server in your environment, without any scanning, in real time.
 This is nearly impossible with traditional security tools.

-Snapshots highlights some of the risks of abstraction.
+Snapshots highlight some of the risks of abstraction.
 Autoscaling, some risks of automation, and management credentials, the risks of both.
 But Software Defined Security and immutable servers offer advantages.
 We will dig into specifics next, now that we have highlighted the core differences.

 And all that without mentioning multitenancy or outsourcing.